yvespollah/Xv6-Project/README.md

 - **`cpr`**:
   - Initiates a system-wide checkpointing process.
   - It creates a snapshot of the system’s state, allowing for recovery in case of failure.

-- **`chpr`**:
+- **`listprocs`**:
-  - Changes the priority of a process at runtime.
+  - Lists all the processes running on the system along with their PID (Process ID), % of CPU utilisation, % of memory occupying by the process, and name of process.
-  - This is similar to `nice`, but allows the user to adjust the priority of a process that is already running.
+  - This allows the user to monitor and manage processes.

 ### **4. User Programs**
 Developed user-level programs for managing users, groups,permissions, creating nwe process using dprog or spawn and also others user program for our different systemcall: